putter11/sdarot_downloader/README.md

 # Code to download episodes from sdarot
 Hello!

-To use the code plaese first install selenium, tqdm and pandas running:
+To use the code plaese first install selenium, tqdm and pandas and requests running:

 pip install selenium

 pip install tqdm

+pip install pandas

-pip install pandas.
+pip install requests

 Also, you need to download from here https://github.com/mozilla/geckodriver/releases the geckodriver for your system, unzip it and put it in a folder which is in your PATH.